Research

 Monetary Policy and Unhedged Interest-Rate Exposures (Draft coming soon)

-I then estimate heterogeneous consumption responses to high-frequency-identified monetary policy shocks across the URE distribution.
-I find a clear, monotonic gradient: households with the most negative exposures cut spending the most after a tightening, while households with positive exposures increase it.
-In contrast, sorting by income, net worth, or liquid assets reveals little systematic variation.
-Liquidity mainly matters through its interaction with UREs: among households with similar exposures, those with low liquidity reduce spending more than otherwise comparable, more liquid households.
-When I include UREs alongside other balance-sheet variables in the same regressions, UREs account for most of the cross-sectional variation in consumption responses, and the additional balance-sheet measures carry little incremental explanatory power.
+When I sort households by other characteristics such as income, net worth, or liquid assets, I find little systematic variation in consumption responses.
+Liquidity matters mainly through its interaction with exposure: among households with similar UREs, those with low liquid buffers reduce spending more, and the gradient is substantially attenuated among households with ample buffers.
 Taken together, the results suggest that the maturity structure of household balance sheets is a central margin of heterogeneity in monetary transmission, and that policymakers should monitor the distribution of UREs when assessing the effects of interest-rate changes.

 Presented at: PhD Workshop on Heterogeneous-Agent Macroeconomics, University of Tübingen.